Academics at SYA China

 SYA China provides you with limitless opportunities for learning all aspects of China's history and culture, both in the classroom and outside the gates of our renowned host high school, Beijing Normal University (BNU) High School #2.
 Countless pagodas, temples and former imperial parks exist alongside modern high-rises and bustling markets.
 SYA China's curriculum and educational travel enable students to explore the many realities present in the largest country in Asia.

 All students are required to take six courses, including Intensive Mandarin Chinese, English and Chinese History.
+Please note that courses can change from year to year.
 Full course descriptions can be opened below.

 - English (H) - 1 Credit

 - Intensive Mandarin (H) - 2.5 Credits (year)

 - Chinese History (H) - 1 Credit (year)

 - Modern China: Politics, Society and Culture (H) - 1 Credit (year)

 - Environmental Science (H) - 1 Credit (year)

 SYA English provides a home base for student intellectual and intercultural growth abroad and is specifically designed to complement the immersion experience presented by the host country.
 Focused on challenging students to improve their critical reading and analytical writing skills, texts read cover a variety of literary movements and engage with themes of alienation, isolation, foreignness or self-discovery, and the notion of place and identity, both geographic and internal.
 Texts selected also support the students with contextualizing their own experience.

 In addition to working toward becoming closer readers and more successful writers, SYA English students also reflect on the study abroad experience in a more explicit and complex way, through both informal and formal journaling and expository writing.